 I spoke to the daughter of a patient asking me how she can be with her dad when the place he lived in was on lock down.
 He was dying and she couldn’t be with him, she was the only family he had.
 She would have been willing to cover herself head to toe with “protective” equipment if it meant spending one more minute with her father.
 She will never get this time back and these will be her last memories.
 I gathered together my best advice and suggestions of ways she can let him know she is with him, even though she is not and while this helped her, I think what she really needed was to have someone listen to her share how hard this is for her.
 I listened.

 Our new normal, for however long we have to endure it, is causing many of us deep, painful and emotional distress.
 The struggle is real from our perspective as clinicians, and from the family members who can’t say goodbye, but more importantly, from the patients whose lives were already shortened by something totally unrelated to COVID.
-They feel punished and when I walk through those doors… I can’t help but feel like the punisher.
+They feel punished and when I walk through their door, I can’t help but feel like the punisher.

 I spend a lot of time thinking about ways we can help our families have their last beautiful goodbye, their one last moment with someone they love despite the current way we are having to do things.
-Working in hospice reminds me daily how precious and fragile life is, COVID has reminded me how important it is to make every moment matter… and more importantly, not to wait for the bedside to say those important things.
+Working in hospice reminds me daily how precious and fragile life is, COVID has reminded me how important it is to make every moment matter, and more importantly, not to wait for the bedside to say those important things.

 I want to share a quote from John Muir…